 If the time is changed, this means your instructor is only allowing you to take an exam at a certain time.
 If you are unable to make it at that time, please contact the TAC as soon as you can.

 You must meet with your Case Manager to make changes or adjustments to your exam accommodations and your LOA.

 If you need to make changes to the accommodations you scheduled, such as not remembering to select an accommodation you qualify for, then please email the TAC and let us know what accommodation you need.

 Instructors' Frequently Asked Questions

 When a student schedules their exam with us, you will automatically be sent a request for the exam with instructions.
 Normally instructors email the exam as an attachment to email@example.com.
 Faxing the exam is an option, however the print quality is not as good when faxed.
-You may also have the exam delivered to 131 Rehabilitation-Education Center, MC-574.
+You may also drop off or personally deliver the exam to 136 Rehabilitation-Education Center, MC-574.